-Hydrogen is the lightest, simplest, and one of the most abundant energy resource.
-Compared with other fuels such as carbon in the form of coal, natural gas which is mostly methane, and petrol and diesel, hydrogen has many advantages.
+Hydrogen is the simplest, lightest, and one of the most abundant energy resource available on Earth.
+Compared with other fuels such as carbon which exists mostly in the form of coal, natural gas which is primarily methane, petrol, and diesel, hydrogen has many advantages.
 For instance, hydrogen has the highest energy density.
 It can easily be produced by electrolysis of water.
-The third most beneficial advantage is that hydrogen is a non-polluting fuel whether it is used in internal combustion engines or in fuel cells.
+Another beneficial advantage is that hydrogen is a non-polluting fuel whether it is used in internal combustion engines or in fuel cells.
 Along with energy, hydrogen produces water as a byproduct which is a very useful resource for us.

 In this post, we will see how hydrogen as a fuel is more advantageous compared to other fuels in detail.